You must use a Windows, Mac or Chromebook computer. Smart phones/tablets do not work.

 You should use Chrome as your browser; Yaatly was built on a platform that works best with Chrome.
 Other browsers may not function well or at all.

 If you're connecting from a school's internet service, we strongly recommend that you investigate whether your school's internet controls permit you to connect to Yaatly.
 Schools often run filtering software on their networks to prohibit access to undesirable sites.
 This software sometimes prohibits connection to Yaatly by default.
 Asking your IT department to add Yaatly to the blocking software's list of permitted sites usually solves the problem.
+Here are some technical details that schools' IP departments have used to adjust their filtering software:

 If your personal device is using internet filtering software (a.k.a. parental control software) you may need to set your permissions to allow a connection to Yaatly.